This blog may contain affiliate links. Read our disclosure policy for more info.

-The road to Mt Hutt is unsealed gravel with some very steep cliff edges.
+The road to Mt Hutt is an unsealed gravel road with some very steep cliff edges.
 Many corners are sharp and without barriers.
 During the winter, you must at least carry snow chains at all times in case they are required.
 That being said, when the weather is good a 2wd will easily make it to the top without snow chains.

 If you drive slowly and cautiously then the drive up to the resort will be just fine.
 In fact, the drive to the Mt Hutt skifield is absolutely breathtaking.
 When the weather is clear, the views will have you in awe.

-Facilities at Mt Hutt
+Facilities at Mt Hutt Ski Resort

 I was actually quite impressed with the facilities at Mt Hutt.
-There was lots of outdoor and indoor seating, a café and bar as well as a restaurant upstairs.
+There was lots of outdoor and indoor seating, a café and bar, as well as a restaurant upstairs.
 Live music was playing all afternoon and the atmosphere was vibrant!

 The facilities at Mt Hutt actually make it comfortable for those who aren’t skiing or snowboarding just to hang out.
 However, be aware prices aren’t the cheapest and a takeaway meal will cost around $18 NZD.

-Is Mt Hutt Good for Beginners?
+Is Mt Hutt Ski Field Good for Beginners?

 Yes!
 In fact, it is really great for beginners.
 There is one chairlift run that is very easy but quite long.
 It caters really well to those who are learning.
 In fact, despite Mt Hutt being very busy the day we went, the really easy long green run was not crowded at all which is one thing that’s great for beginners.

 However, the closest town to Mt Hutt is called Methven.
 If you want to maximize your time on the slopes then staying in Methven is ideal.
 If you are planning on enjoying an epic road trip then check out our Christchurch to Queenstown road trip guide!
 It includes all the best stops along the way!